steve-hb/Loki/README.md

 API description.

 Originally the Loki specification for services was based on apibuilder.io's service specification.
-I extended their spec with some new auto-generation- & scaffolding-techniques and features. <br>
+I originally extended their spec with some new auto-generation- & scaffolding-techniques and features. <br>
 For example: They manually declare all CRUD endpoints, this could be done by the generator itself based on field-parameters.

+In the current version, the Loki format is incompatible with ApiDoc.
+If you want to use Loki with an ApiDoc file, you can either rewrite or import it directly.

 ## Goals
 > Note: My focus is currently on Java using Quarkus/Spring